gferhpc/supercomputing.tue.nl/docs/documentation/kb/articles/umbrella/1-resolving-login-issues.md

 ## 4. Verify your password

 Make sure you are entering the correct password.
-This should be the same password you use for other TU/e systems.
+This should be the same password you use for other TU/e services (TU/e laptop, Microsoft 365)
 If you suspect the password might be incorrect:

 - Try logging into another TU/e service to confirm it's working.